5l1v3r1/takedown/README.md

 # How to update template
-1. It can work on any kind of website
+1. It can work for any kind of website bases phishing
-2. Download and edit, it will work
+2. It will work to hijack subdomains that use git push